 Sometimes, it just might not be possible to include your pet in your holiday activities or around the office.
 Unfortunately, some places like national parks, museums, and shopping centers are not pet friendly.
 Organising a back-up gives you more flexibility to include your pet on holidays or days at the office.
 If you have friends or family nearby, you could call on them if you need someone to keep an eye on your pet for a short period of time.

 However, sometimes friends and family may not be available (or reliable!).
 For those times, we recommend booking a professional pet sitter to either take your dog out for a walk, host your dog for doggy day care or drop in and visit your pet in your home.

 Pawshake is a community that will connect you with local pet lovers who would love to care for your pet.
-Unlike commercial kennels and day cares, the pet sitters on Pawshake are more flexible, offer pick-ups and drop offs and only look after a couple of pets at a time.
+Unlike commercial kennels and day cares, the pet sitters at Pawshake are more flexible, offer pick-ups and drop offs, and only look after a couple of pets at a time.
 This ensures that your dog or cat will get paw-sonalised service each time.

 Our pets bring so much joy and companionship into our lives, so it is natural for us to want to include them in as much of our lives as possible.

 However, while some pets may love visiting new places, some might not be as comfortable with the change of environment.
 Remember to be patient, start slowly, and give them plenty of time to adjust.
 At any time, if you feel that they are getting uncomfortable, consider heading home.
 If going home is not an option, try and find a quiet corner for them to retreat to.